-Many federal and foundation sponsors limit the number of grant proposal applications which may be submitted, and these require an internal institutional review for selecting those proposals which are sent to the sponsor.
+Many federal and foundation sponsors limit the number of grant proposal applications that may be submitted for a funding opportunity.
+These require an internal institutional review for selecting the proposals that will be sent to the sponsor.
 Some nominations for individual prizes or awards also require institutional review.

-Individual investigators or teams of investigators wishing to submit a proposal or nomination in response to a limited submission must send a completed cover sheet (docx), with the attachments listed below, to email@example.com by the internal deadline given in The Funding Connection.
+Individual investigators or teams of investigators wishing to submit a proposal or nomination in response to a limited submission opportunity must send a completed cover sheet (docx), with the attachments listed below, to email@example.com by the internal "preproposal" deadline given in The Funding Connection.
 Most limited submission opportunities will also have “notification” internal deadline.
 For these, principle investigators should first send an email by the listed date to firstname.lastname@example.org containing the working title and a list of collaborators for the research that will be proposed under the limited submission.
 This information allows the Office of Research Development, or ORD, to determine whether a formal internal selection process, as outlined below, is needed.

 Internal submissions will be evaluated based upon:

 - The alignment of the proposed project with the goals of the program announcement — i.e. fundability.

 - The degree to which the proposed project aligns with the priorities of the institution — i.e. suitability.

 - The credentials of the individuals involved with the project.

 - A one- to three-page project description, highlighting the criteria listed above.

 - If this project involves equipment acquisition, a description of where the instrument will be housed and a plan for sustainability of equipment use (1-2 pages).

 - Listing of the project collaborators, with their roles in the project.